Sanjayraoms/LondonStockAPI/README.md

 Improvements
 1. Introducing a business layer service ITradeEngine between API and Repository.
-Currently calculation stock Price in repository is tighlty coupled.
+Currently calculating stock price in repository is tighlty coupled.
 Having a trade engine for calculation makes it more modular and testable.
-This will also helps if there is any change in the calculation.
+This will also helps if there is any change in the calculation or addition of new format for calculation.
 2. Use model validation attributes and return detailed validation errors.
 Implement global exception handling middleware for consistent error responses.
 3. Secure the end points by adding authentication and add role based access control for sensitive operations like SubmitTrade.
 4. Add API versioning, to support multiple API versions to ensure backward compatibility.